damithsenanayake/mecha-reception/README.md

 ```

 A simple web interface is provided at `http://127.0.0.1:5000`.
 Once browser is open, click and hold the button to record, and release to send the message.
 You may have to allow access to microphone on your device.

+## Improvements

+Several possible improvements are listed in the issues of the git repo.